Suzanne (Leonard Cohen song)

 "Suzanne" is a song written by Canadian poet and musician Leonard Cohen in the 1960s.
-First published as a poem in 1966, it was recorded as a song by Judy Collins in the same year, and Cohen performed it as his debut single, from his 1967 album Songs of Leonard Cohen.
+First published as a poem in 1966, it was recorded as a song by Judy Collins in the same year, and Cohen performed it as his debut single, from his debut studio album Songs of Leonard Cohen (1967).
 Many other singers have recorded it, and it has become one of the most recorded songs in Cohen's catalogue.

 Far Out and American Songwriter ranked the song number four and number two, respectively, on their lists of the 10 greatest Leonard Cohen songs.
 In 2021, it was ranked at No. 284 on Rolling Stones "Top 500 Greatest Songs of All Time".

 Background

 "Suzanne" was inspired by Cohen's platonic relationship with the dancer Suzanne Verdal.
 Its lyrics describe the rituals that they enjoyed when they met: Verdal would invite Cohen to visit her apartment by the harbour in Montreal, where she would serve him Constant Comment tea, and they would walk around Old Montreal past the church of Notre-Dame-de-Bon-Secours, where sailors were blessed before heading out to sea.

 Verdal was interviewed by CBC News's The National in 2006 about the song.
 Verdal says that she and Cohen never had a sexual relationship, contrary to what some interpretations of the song suggest.
 Cohen stated in a 1994 BBC interview that he only imagined having sex with her, as there was neither the opportunity nor inclination to actually go through with it.
 Verdal has said she met Cohen twice after the song's initial popularity: once after a concert Cohen performed in the 1970s and once in passing in the 1990s when she danced for him, but Cohen did not speak to her (and possibly did not recognise her).
 Verdal never benefited financially from the song's commercial success.

 Its lyrics first appeared as the poem "Suzanne Takes You Down" in Cohen's 1966 book of poetry Parasites of Heaven.
-The song was on his debut album Songs of Leonard Cohen.
+The song was on his debut album Songs of Leonard Cohen (1967).
 Cohen's recording was released as a single in 1968 but did not reach music charts.
 The song only charted after Cohen's death in 2016.

 In popular culture

-Nick Cave performed the song in the film Leonard Cohen: I'm Your Man.
+Nick Cave performed the song in the 2005 film Leonard Cohen: I'm Your Man.

 Martin Sharp wrote the lyrics for Cream's "Tales of Brave Ulysses" to the melody of the Judy Collins version of this song.
 Eric Clapton later set Sharp's lyrics to his own music.